brightmart/ai_law/README.md

 12.TODO
 -------------------------------------------------------------------------
+   0) normalize numbers for money to standard format or to some range

    1) tracking miss match of micro and macro of f1 score: balance micro and macro to maximize final f1 score

    2) error analysis: print and analysis error cases for each task, and get insight for improvement

-   3) truncate or pad sequences in the beginning, or reverse
+   3) truncate or pad sequences in the beginning, or reverse(DONE)

    4) preprocess document as serveral sentences before graph model

-   5) try pure CNN or attention models to speed up training
+   5) try pure CNN or attention models to speed up training(CNN DONE)

 13.Conclusion